-- If VCS is used to manage VVR replication, follow the preparation steps to upgrade VVR and VCS agents. - Make sure that you have worked out all terminal emulation issues.
-Make sure that the terminal you use is fully functional for OpenBoot prompts and single-user and multi-user run levels.
+If VCS is used to manage VVR replication, follow the preparation steps to upgrade VVR and VCS agents.

-See the Veritas InfoScaleTM 7.0 Replication Administrator's Guide for more information.
+See the Veritas InfoScaleTM Replication Administrator's Guide for more information.
 See the Getting Started Guide for more information on the documentation.